StephenOTT/camunda-incident-handler-nashorn-js/README.md

-# Custom Incident Handlers Incident Handler
+# Camunda BPM Javascript/Nashorn Incident Handler:

 A Camunda BPM Process Engine Plugin that provides a generic Incident Handler that will execute Nashorn Javascript scripts that are defined as Camunda Extension Properties in the BPMN process.